satvikchachra/Autism-Assistive-App/README.md

   Kids suffering from Autism find it difficult to understand what is the emotion associated with a particular voice, hence we try to teach as well as quiz the kid    	whether the sound being played is associated with happiness, sadness, anger or fear.

 ### Story

 # Future Scope
-* Habit inculcation by parents - Adding a feature for Parents where they can create personalized teaching stories for certain social scenarios by clicking pictures.
-Like going to a restaurant, working on a project in a group, etc.
+* Add a feature for Parents where they can create personalized teaching stories for certain social scenarios by clicking pictures.
+Examples - how to interact at a restaurant or when working on a project in a group and many more.
+* Build a feature where parents can add audio content for their children to learn to interpret emotions associated with the audio.
 * Add user authentication.
 * Add an Avatar feature.
 * Add parental control functionalities to set playing time limit.
-* Accept audio responses from the user.
+* Add audio content.

 ### Team Members
 <img src="assets/profiles/satvikchachra.jpg" height="150px" width="150px"> <img src="assets/profiles/pranavgurditta.png" height="150px" width="150px"> <img src="assets/profiles/vedantbahel.jpg" height="150px" width="150px"> <img src="assets/profiles/RuchaYagnik.jpg" height="150px" width="150px">